Subscribe to our blog to get articles delivered directly to your inbox

 The money tree is like that easygoing friend who goes with the flow and rarely complains, which is one of the many reasons it makes a great houseplant.
 But there is one thing it doesn’t like: too much water.

-It’s an easy mistake to make — and even easier to fix.
+We know that overwatering can be an easy mistake to make — but thankfully, it is even easier to fix.

 Here’s what you need to know about watering your money tree plant.